 I made a report.
 What happens next?

-Members of the Bowdoin community are encouraged to report all acts of bias, discrimination, and harassment, which are received by the Office of Inclusion and Diversity (OID).
+Members of the Bowdoin community are encouraged to report all acts of bias, discrimination, and harassment, which are received by the Office of Inclusion and Diversity (OID) or the Office of Civil Rights Compliance (CRC).
 You may be asked to provide additional details about the incident throughout the reporting process.

-After you’ve submitted your report, OID takes the steps outlined below.
+After you’ve submitted your report, OID and CRC will take the steps outlined below.

 Acknowledgment